arqam66/Resume_Crafting/README.md

 1. **Pick a layout** — choose single-column for ATS compatibility or two-column for a modern, scannable design.
 2. **Fill the header** — name, professional email, phone, location (city), LinkedIn, GitHub/portfolio.
 3. **Write a short summary** — 3–5 sentences tailored to the job; include key skills and measurable impact.
-4. **List professional experience** — reverse chronological, use action verbs and quantify achievements.
+4. **List professional experience** — reverse chronological, use action verbs, and quantify achievements.
 5. **Add education & projects** — include technologies used and links where possible.
 6. **Specify skills** — prioritize relevant technical skills; include a short list of soft skills.
 7. **Use optional sections** only if they add value (certificates, awards, languages, relevant hobbies).